 - Thomas Edison finished the first motion picture studio, the Black Maria in New Jersey (1893)

 - New York’s Grand Central Terminal opened as the world’s largest train station (1913)

 - The Royal Canadian Mounted Police began (1920)

-- Four black students from North Carolina A&T State University sat down at the “whites only” lunch counter inside a Greensboro Woolworth store, a protest that lasted weeks and pressured governments to pass desegregation laws (1960)
+- Four black students from North Carolina A&T State University sat down at the “whites only” lunch counter inside a Greensboro Woolworth store (1960)

 - Canada introduced the Civil Marriage Act, making Canada the fourth country to sanction same-sex marriage (2005)

-- Jóhanna Sigurðardóttir was elected the first female Prime Minister of Iceland, becoming the first openly gay head of state in the modern world (2009)
+- Jóhanna Sigurðardóttir was elected the first female Prime Minister of Iceland, and became the first openly gay head of state in the modern world (2009)

 And, on this day in 1896, Puccini’s Italian opera “La Boheme” premiered in Turin conducted by the young great Arturo Toscanini.

 One of the most frequently performed operas worldwide, it is based on a collection of vignettes portraying two young bohemians lovers living in the Latin Quarter of Paris in the 1840s.
 If you’ve never watched the opera, YouTube offers a number of versions you can view in their entirety for free.